 Your comprehensive travel guide to Greece - All in one place!

 Greece is a small country.
 It hangs precariously at the southern end of Europe where for five millennia has bridged east and west.
-In ancient times it was the pivot point around which commerce and ideas amalgamated into a civilization so unique that it still resonates with its influence today worldwide.
-Its greatest legacy is that its ancient ideals became the foundation of the western world.
+In antiquity it was the pivot point around which commerce and ideas amalgamated into a civilization so unique that it still resonates with its influence today worldwide.
+Its greatest legacy is that its ancient ideas became the foundation of the western world.

 It is a peninsular and mountainous country located in Southern-Eastern Europe, in the Balkans peninsula.
 The country has the largest coastline in Europe (13,676km) due to its numerous islands.
 Greece has a total of 2,000 Greek islands but only 168 are inhabited.
 The country is washed to the east by the Aegean Sea, to the west by the Ionian and to the south by the Mediterranean Sea.

 Two-thirds of the territory is covered with mountains.
 The highest mountain peak is at Mount Olympus, at an altitude of 2917m.
 The country is very rich in natural resources providing petroleum, magnetite, lignite, bauxite, hydropower, and marble.
 The geography of Greece has marked the development of many civilizations throughout the ages.

 The special features of the geography of Greece have formed an equally special natural environment.
 Greece has a rich diversity in flora and fauna and many species are original in this country, which means that they are found only there in the world.
 These rare species are found in forests, lakes, rivers, underground caves and canyons.
 In fact, the limestone and volcanoes of Greece have composited the Greek territory and allowed the formation of many caves and canyons.